Unfair contract term protections for small businesses

 You can also call ASIC on 1300 300 630 or ask a question online.

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases, your particular circumstances must be taken into account when determining how the law applies to you.

-This is Information Sheet 211 (INFO 211), issued in February 2016 and updated in August 2019.
+This is Information Sheet 211 (INFO 211), issued in February 2016 and updated in October 2020.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.